 - Transfer them into freezer bags to cook up when you’re ready.

-These fruits and vegetables, although seemingly blemished, are painstakingly grown by farmers around the world, and they should be treasured just like any other fresh produce.
+These fruits and vegetables, although seemingly blemished, are painstakingly grown by farmers around the world.
+They should be treasured just like any other fresh produce.
 With all the information from this post in mind, whether new to you or not, don’t hesitate to be more intentional in living out a zero-waste lifestyle even in your kitchen chores!